hangg7/nerfview/README.md

 server = ViewerServer(render_fn=render_fn)
 ```

-It will start a viser server and render the image based on the camera state which you can interact with.
+It will start a viser server and render the image based on the camera state
+which you can interact with.

 ## Examples

-We provide a few examples ranging from toy rendering to real-world training
+We provide a few examples ranging from toy rendering to real-world NeRF training
 applications.
 Click on the dropdown to see more details.
+You can always ask for
+help message by the `-h` flag.

 <details>
 <summary>Rendering a dummy scene.</summary>